Select a show/client

 Susanne Tighe has been with Boneau/Bryan-Brown since 1991.
 Highlights include The Curious Incident of the Dog in the Night-Time, An American in Paris, Jersey Boys, No Man’s Land & Waiting for Godot, A View From the Bridge, A Behanding in Spokane, God of Carnage, The Lieutenant of Inishmore, 42nd Street, Lonesome West, The Music Man, Footloose, Titanic, The King and I, The Who’s Tommy, How To Succeed in Business Without Really Trying, Anna Christie, Our Country’s Good, and the Off-Broadway production of The Night Larry Kramer Kissed Me.
 The first Broadway show she saw was Deathtrap.
 The first Broadway show she worked on was Sherlock's Last Case with Frank Langella.

 Angela Yamarone joined BBB in 2018 after interning with the company in 2017.
-She currently represents Head Over Heels, Smokey Joe’s Cafe, Harry Potter and the Cursed Child and Audible's Girls & Boys at the Minetta Lane Theatre.
+She currently represents Head Over Heels, Smokey Joe’s Cafe, Harry Potter and the Cursed Child and Audible's Sakina's Restaurant at the Minetta Lane Theatre.
+Past clients include Audible's Girls & Boys.
 Originally from the San Francisco Bay Area, she has a BA in Communications and Media Studies from Fordham University.